 You do not need to be a celebrity to have a stalker.
 Many men and women filed for restraining orders that are not celebrities nor even popular.
 As a matter of fact, more than three million people throughout America reported to be stalked in 2006.
 With the increase of social media and technology, it is constantly growing.
 This is why it is important that you are familiar with the signs or indicating whether you have a stalker or not.

-It is not a red flag if you see the same person daily in the gym or workplace, but if you see or bump across the same person is totally different places more than thrice, then it is time to be vigilant.
-For example, you see the person looking at you constantly in the restaurant, and you bump again each other in the grocery store, nearby your home or arks.
+It is not a red flag if you see the same person daily in the gym or workplace, but if you see or bump into the same person in totally different places more than thrice, then it is time to be vigilant.
+For example, you see the person looking at you constantly at the pub, then you bump again into each other in the grocery store nearby your home

 Stalkers love observation just so they can collect as much information as possible.
 If you felt that you are being watched, then look around you.
 Do not forget to look at the distance to see if there is a person taking pictures or looking at you through binoculars.